Barak Valley: Etymology

 Map showing colonial Undivided Cachar district, which today consist of Dima Hasao, Cachar district, and Hailakandi district.
 Karimganj district was a subdivision of the colonial Sylhet district.

-The name "Barak" has derived from the Dimasa words 'Bra' and 'Kro'.
+The name "Barak" is derived from the Dimasa words 'Bra' and 'Kro'.
 Bra means bifurcation and Kro upper means portion/stream.
 The river Barak is bifurcated near Haritikar in the Karimganj district in to Surma River and Kushiyara River, respectively.
 The upstream of this bifurcated river was called "Brakro" by the Barman Kacharis of Cachar plains.

+Another origin of the name is that Veraka finds it's mention on the Harikela Coins.
+Which is identifiable to 'Barak' valley.

 Barak valley excluding Karimganj was once part of the Kachari kingdom.
 Some have suggested the word "Kachar" in Bengali language means a stretch of land at the foot of a mountain and Cachar might have been the name given by Bengalis of Sylhet to the land surrounded by mountains from all the sides.
 Others have pointed out that the name "Kachari" is widely prevalent in the Brahmaputra Valley and that the Dimasa people were known as "Kachari" even before they came to rule the Cachar plains, suggesting that it was the Dimasa people that gave the name Cachar to the plains.